-They're topped with a frosting that melts perfectly into the blueberry cinnamon rolls to form a glaze.
-If you want it to be more like a frosting like then frost the rolls when they're fully cooled.
+These rolls are topped with a frosting that melts perfectly into the blueberry cinnamon rolls to form a glaze.
+If you want it to be more like a frosting, then frost the rolls when they're fully cooled.

-To cut the cinnamon rolls neatly and easily, use a piece of sewing string or unflavoured dental floss.
+To prevent squished cinnamon rolls, use a piece of sewing string or unflavored dental floss.
 Wrap it all the way around the roll where you want the cut to be.
 Pull on the string to tighten and it will cut through to the middle of the roll.

 The dough is going to be very sticky and a little bit wet as soon as you mix all of the ingredients together.
 It will look more like a dough after it rests and rises as the flour absorbs more liquid.

 If it looks too sticky and runny (like a pancake batter and not like a dough), then add a little more flour to make it resemble a dough.

 If it doesn't foam up after being dissolved in warm water and sugar within 10 minutes, then the yeast might not be active anymore.
 You might need to try a different packet or batch in yeast.

 I like to let my dough rise in an oven preheated to the lowest temperature it could go for a few minutes, then turned off.
 Don't let the oven get too hot (over 130°F or 55°C) because the yeast cells will start to die off.